solenya-group/solenya/README.md

 * @param payload Contains data associated with update - the update method will set the source property to 'this' */ updated (payload: any) : void

-/** A convenient shortcut to update a component property; wraps property change in update */ updateProperty (payload: KeyValue)
 ```

 ### Component Tree Members